-Join William Joseph for an in-depth discussion in this video Spoliation, part of The Fundamentals of Document Retention and Data Management.
+Join William Joseph for an in-depth discussion in this video Spoliation, part of Learning Document Retention and Data Management.

 - One reason to have a document retention policy…is to protect you against claims of spoliation.…Spoliation is a legal term that refers to spoiling evidence…by preventing its use in some sort of legal proceeding.…Spoliation of evidence is the destruction or alteration…of evidence so as to impede its use in a pending…or reasonably foreseeable litigation.…Parties must preserve evidence that they know,…or reasonably should know is relevant…to pending or potential litigation.…